How To Change your Game Status in Discord

 You need to have the game or program running in the background for Discord to detect the running process.
 Just Alt-Tab out of the game, open Discord and follow the steps above to get this to work.
 This is meant for games but if you want to have a status message for a different program, you can.

 Once complete, your status message will appear in Discord for as long as you have the corresponding program open.
 Once you close it Discord will do the same as it does with any other game, change the message to something else.

 If you don’t want Discord to show the world you’re playing The Sims 4 for the eighth day running you can turn off game status.
-Within the Games menu from above you can toggle off the setting that says ‘Display currently running game as a status message’.
+Within the Games menu, you can toggle off the setting that says ‘Display currently running game as a status message’.

 Even though you cannot edit verified games in Discord, you can influence how it works.
 As the system looks in Task Manager at running processes you can manually add a process and get Discord to display that instead of the game you’re playing.
 For example, say you’re playing The Sims 4 but don’t want the world to know.
 Open an unverified game or program, get Discord to pick it up and name it something else.

 Notepad++ is a useful program for this.
 It uses very few system resources and it is currently unverified in Discord.
 Have it running in the background, have Discord pick it up, give it a custom message and then start your other game.
 While it isn’t guaranteed to work, it does work.
 I tried it and three of four times Discord stayed with Notepad.
 This is also a good way of having a custom game status when you’re not playing anything.

 Game status is a neat way to tell the world what you’re doing and what you might be playing.
 It’s also a way of being witty or clever and adds another element of fun to an already very cool system.
 While restricted a bit by the verified game system, there is a way to game that so it isn’t all bad.